Meet our TET Board Members and the Hub Team

 Gillian Bishop

-Gillian has chaired Tasman Environmental Trust since 2016.
-She lives beside the Waimea Inlet and has been involved in a wide range of work to protect and enhance the environment, through both practical work and as a trustee.
-Gillian’s background in contract development and management is invaluable as the Trust enters into an increasing number of arrangements with community groups, local councils and government organisations to deliver conservation projects.
+Gillian chaired Tasman Environmental Trust from 2016 – June 2024.
+She lives beside the Waimea Inlet and has been involved in a wide range of work to protect and enhance the environment, through both practical work and as a TET trustee.

 Marian Milne

-Marian has a background as a rural veterinarian and has farmed sheep, beef and forestry with partner Alec in Golden Bay and Tasman since 1990.
+Marian is a retired vet and has farmed sheep, beef and forestry with partner Alec in Golden Bay and Tasman since 1990.
+She’s involved with many environmental projects including being secretary for Friends of Cobb, an active member of the Onekaka Biodversity Group and Golden Bay Bird Rescue.

 Murray Poulter